SBM residential recycling service gets green light for the next three years

 Photograph caption: Langebaan Primary School learners modelled their recyclable clothing at the “Trashion Show”, held at the Vredenburg Landfill Site.

-Career resilience workshops planned for workers in Saldanha Bay affected by winding down of ArcelorMittal steel plant
+Career resilience workshops for AMSA workers in Saldanha Bay a success

 Municipality rolls out Phase Three of free recycling collection service to Saldanha and St Helena Bay